-In this free English conversation we talk about applying for jobs.
-Hear about some of our experiences applying for jobs as well as when we hired people for our own business.
+In this free English conversation, we talk about applying for jobs and what it is like.
+Hear some interesting techniques we have used to get one.
+Hear about some of our experiences hiring people for our own business.

 Real English Conversation Tip:

 For the English conversation tip, we talk about a popular expression that we use to say you have a lead or an opportunity for a job offer.

 Join our email list to get helpful lessons to improve your speaking and listening skills and download get a free conversation lesson to try!

 Curtis: Well, hey, guys.
 It's Curtis, and I'm hanging out with Amy.
 We're from RealEnglishConversations.com.
 Today we're going to kind of continue our conversation about jobs, and applying for them, actually.

 Amy: In the last episode we talked about resumes.
 And what was normal to see in a North American resume.
 And comparing it to a resume that we've recently seen from another culture or another country.

 Curtis: Yeah, from Colombia, and it was 27 pages long.

 Amy: Yeah.
 The total opposite of a North American resume, which is like a...the most concentrated summary you can possibly imagine of your work history.

 Amy: Yeah.
 Complete opposites.
 So, anyway, we thought that obviously the next step, now that you have a resume.